 For most of us, going out to a restaurant is a similar experience: you walk inside a restaurant, the host guides you to your table, and you are given a menu to look through.
 You spend time scanning the pages, exploring the unique restaurant dishes, and debating what you will have to eat while conversing with your family, friends, or partner.
 Recently, this experience looks a little different.
 You enter the restaurant, are guided to your table by the host, and hear “Do you know how our QR codes work?”
-The host gestures to a pixelated square on the table and tells you to scan it with the camera on your phone.
-You scan the code, then spend the beginning of your dining experience staring at your phone screen, switching between emails, social media, and the menu.
+The host gestures to a pixelated square on the table and tells you to scan it with the camera on your phone, which pulls up a digital menu board.
+You scan the code, then spend the beginning of your dining experience staring at your phone screen, switching between emails, social media, and the digital menu board.

 A quick response code, more commonly known as a QR code, is a type of barcode that allows users to access a link by scanning a pattern of black and white squares, all from the convenience of their smartphone.
 Since the beginning of the COVID-19 pandemic, QR codes have seen massive growth in popularity, especially throughout the restaurant industry, offering a “contactless” experience.
 They have been an effective short-term solution, but is taking away physical menus negatively affecting restaurant goers’ experience?